City Jobs

 Public Works Operator Level I FLSA Non-Exempt

-Summary/Primary Role: To perform regular maintenance and upkeep on the public infrastructure and facilities; perform inspections as needed on public improvement projects and developments; perform snow removal on public streets and pathways during the winter months; monitor water, sewer, and irrigation and keep a daily record of flow measurements and data; interact and provide assistance to the public with regard to City infrastructure; perform any necessary tasks as directed by the City Council, City Administrator, and City Public Works Director.
+Class Summary/Primary Function: To perform regular maintenance and upkeep on the public infrastructure and facilities; perform inspections as needed on public improvement projects and developments; perform snow removal on public streets and pathways during the winter months; monitor water, sewer, and irrigation and keep a daily record of flow measurements and data; interact and provide assistance to the public with regard to City infrastructure; perform any necessary tasks as directed by the City Council, City Administrator, and City Public Works Director.

 Essential Duties & Responsibilities: